savieman/GeckoToolsAssessment/work-log.md

 13:10 13:29 Have integration tests mostly working

-13:29 13:54 Fixed last issues I had with two integration tests
+13:29 13:54 Fixed last issues I had with two integration tests failing when all tests were run together

 14:10 14:15 Giving an update in the teams chat and making small improvements in the code